 There are students who require individualized Health Management Plans in order to be safe at school.
 These plans are written by our district nurse in collaboration with the parent and the treating physician.
 They are distributed to appropriate school staff as necessary for safety.
 Plans are reviewed/updated at least annually or more frequently if new medical information is made available.

 Some students have health needs to the degree that they will require accommodations in order to access their education and may need a 504 plan.
 For more information on Section 504, click HERE.For students who are on Individualized Education Plans (IEPs) and also have health needs, a health management plan can be addressed through the IEP process.
-For more information on Special Education, click HERE.Mt.
+For more information on Special Education, click HERE.The Oregon Health Authority requires all children to have their immunizations up-to-date to stay enrolled in a public or private school.Mt.
 Angel School District conducts annual hearing screenings in our primary grades or based on referral of a teacher if there is a concern.
 Vision screenings are completed annually in grades K-5 in collaboration with the Lion's Club.
 Parents are contacted if results of the screening warrant follow up with a specialist or health care provider.
 Please contact your child's teacher if you have a concern about your child's hearing or vision.